ghimirermn/Scribe/README.md

 # Scribe – a tiny, friendly faster whisper GUI

-A single-file desktop app that turns any audio/video into text (or English) with a click.
+A single-file desktop app that turns any audio/video — or your microphone — into text (or English) with a click.

 [![Download](https://img.shields.io/badge/Download-.exe-00A1F7?style=flat&logo=windows)](https://github.com/ghimirermn/Scribe/releases/download/v1.0.0/Scribe.exe)